A resume is a brief account of one’s experiences and qualifications for the purpose of securing an interview.

 - Must be scanned in 15 seconds or less

-- Avoid using or purchasing templates – they are difficult to edit
+- Avoid using or purchasing templates – Why should I avoid using templates?

 - References should appear on a separate page and should not be included in the resume

 5. Error Free

 Click here to check out the NDSU Career and Advising Center resume handout and rubrics for further information.
 Drop by the Career Studio in Ceres Hall 306 with further questions or to get your resume and curriculum vita reviewed!
 You can also submit your resume and cover letter for review by filling out our Resume & Cover Letter Review request form.